w3f/polkadot-wiki/docs/learn/how-to/existential-deposit.md

 There are three types of assets on Polkadot and Kusama:

   * **Native asset** : The native asset for Polkadot is DOT, while for Kusama it is KSM.
 These are considered when determining if an account is active, as long as they are present over a certain amount (0.01 DOT or 0.000003333 KSM)
-  * **Sufficient asset** : These are not native tokens, but they have been approved by governance to keep an account active if the account holds an amount above their designated existential deposit.
+  * **Sufficient asset** : These aren't native tokens, but they have been approved by governance to keep an account active if the account holds an amount above their designated existential deposit.
 A sufficient asset doesn't require the account to have any balance in the native token to be received.
-  * **Non-sufficient asset** : These are not native tokens and cannot maintain an account's activity on their own.
+  * **Non-sufficient asset** : These aren't native tokens and can't maintain an account's activity on their own.
 To hold a non-sufficient asset in an account, the account needs to exist on-chain, which means it needs to have a balance in the native or sufficient asset at least as much as the existential deposit.

 Currently, the sufficient tokens and foreign assets (native assets on other networks) in Polkadot Asset Hub are: